 It’s been so much fun creating our own family traditions together.
 As the kids get older they look forward to these special things we do as a family.

 But don’t worry!
 If you don’t have any traditions, it’s NEVER too late to start.
 You can also mix it up if something isn’t working.
 Reflect and revise!
 And don’t put too much pressure on yourself to have a prefect Christmas.
 Create memories together even in the imperfect.

-So here are 10 fun family Christmas traditions we use in our house.
+Here are 10 fun family Christmas traditions we use in our house.

 Plus a BONUS!
 At the bottom of this post I share some of YOUR favorite traditions that you shared with me on Instagram.
 I hope these inspire you and bring some cheer to your holiday season.